Can rural active travel infrastructure be built more quickly, for less money and with additional environmental and community benefits?

 About

 The term "thought experiment" has been very carefully chosen for this project.
-These are not real projects, these are not proposed projects and the respective land owners, tenant farmers, governing authorities and adjacent communities are not involved in this project.
+These are not real projects, these are not proposed projects and the respective land owners, tenant farmers, governing authorities and adjacent communities are not proposing these routes.

-These thought experiments are simply "what ifs?", products of the imagination that may help you think about your own projects differently.
+These thought experiments are simply "what ifs?", products of the imagination that may help you think about your own active travel projects from a fresh perspective.

-These ideas are released on the world under a Creative Commons attribution-sharealike license.
+These ideas are released under a Creative Commons attribution-sharealike license.
 This means you can replicate parts of this site or incorporate the thinking into any of your own projects simply by attributing anything you do with it to the original source.

 Key Principles